SAP-archive/bot-connector/README.md

 yarn start
 ```

 Now that your bot (well, your code) and the Bot Connector are running, you have to create channels.
-A channel is the actual link between your connector and a specific service like Messenger, Slack or Kik.
+A channel is the actual link between your bot (the connector) and a specific service like Messenger, Slack or Kik.
 One connector can have multiple channels.

 ## How it works